gemini64/a1-llm/worklog.md

 ```

 #### Step 3 - (Syntax) Information extraction
-To validate Italian syntactical constraints we basically needed an analisi logica del periodo on the input text.
+To validate Italian syntactical constraints we basically needed an 'analisi logica del periodo' on the input text.

-The approach we followed is similar to the one described in the previous section.
+The approach we chose is similar to the one described in the previous sections.

 In this case the prompt contains the original, untagged text.

-A complex JSON schema representing an analisi logica del periodo of a text of arbirary length is given as context and used to explain to the model the expected output format.
+A complex JSON schema representing an 'analisi logica del periodo' of a text of arbirary length is given as context and used to explain to the model the expected output format.

 Information we try to extract include:
-- Clauses contained in a sentence
+- Clauses contained in each sentence.
-- Clauses kinds (main/coord/sub)
+- Clauses kinds (main/coord./sub.).
 - Clauses functions/types
 - Subordination rank (where applicable)

 #### Step 4 - Evaluation
-The result of the previous 3 steps is an 'analysis document' in JSON format.
+The results of the previous 3 steps are combined in a JSON formatted 'analysis document'.

 Validation is carried out by statically parsing this JSON object via code.

 The final output contains a set of boolean labels that tell:
-- If the text respects all constraints.
+- If the input text respects all constraints present in the given inventory.
-- If it respects specifically the constraint sets on verbs, pronouns, numbers and syntax.
+- If it respects specifically constraint sets on verbs, pronouns, numbers and syntax.
-- A list of descriptive error messages if the input is found to be non-compliant.
+- A list of descriptive error messages (text) if the input is found to be non-compliant.

 #### (Note) Dealing with Italian Irregular Verbs
-_This issue is explained in-depth in the second part of this worklog._
+_This issue is explained in-depth in the second section of this worklog_

-Gpt-4o specifically was found to be widely unreliable in dealing with Italian Regular Verbs (in 0 shot classification scenarios).
+gpt-4o was found to be widely unreliable in dealing with Italian regular verbs (0 shots classification scenario).

-As a solution to this problem we opted for a lexicographic comparison with a list of known Italian Irregular Verbs.
+To solve this issue we opted for a lexicographic comparison with a list of known Italian irregular verbs.
+The final implementation uses this approach to check for verbs regularity.

-This is the solution that we ultimately chose for the automated evaluation methodology discussed in the previous sections.

 #### Observation
-- While this approach was found to be more robust than the boolean LLM based evaluation, it is strongly based on the content and structure of our italian invetory (language dependent).
+- This approach was found to be more robust than the boolean LLM based evaluation, however is strongly based on the content and structure of our italian invetory (language dependent).
-- There are some open issues in regards to Italian syntax analysis (No standard practices/conventions to carry out an 'Analsi Logica del Periodo').
+- There are some open issues regarding Italian syntax analysis (no standard practices/conventions for 'analsi logica del periodo').
-- Grammatical/Morphological analysis is still carried out using an LLM.
-The output quality of the POS tagging module can greatly influence the overall reliability of this automated evaluation system.
+- Grammatical/morphological analysis is still carried out using an LLM.
+Additionally the output quality of the POS tagging module can greatly influence the overall reliability of this automated evaluation system (as a whole, ndr).
-- No comparison was made to find out which POS tagging method is more reliable.
-Tint seems to perform better on Italian texts but no statistical analysis was performed.
+- No statistical analysis was performed to find out which POS tagging performs better.

 ## F.2 - Constraints based paraphrasing
-The following sections briefly describe what was done regarding our secodary study focus i.e. iterative paraphrasing of text to fit within constraints of a given linguistics inventory.
+The following sections briefly describe what was done in regards to our secodary study focus i.e. iterative paraphrasing of text to fit within constraints of a given linguistics inventory.

 ### Core Idea
 The core idea behind this approach can be described as follows:
-1. Take an arbitrary complex text, generated with/without linguistics constraints
+1. Take an arbitrary complex text, generated with/without linguistics constraints.
 2. Ask the model to check, for every sentence, if the constraints we want to validate are satisfied.
-    - If satisfied: keep text as is
+    - If satisfied: keep text as is.
-    - If not satisfied: transform the original text to satisfy the given constraints
+    - If not satisfied: transform the original text to satisfy the given constraints.

-This process can then be performed iteratively until no further changes are needed to make the text fit in our constraints lists
+This process can then be performed iteratively until no further changes are needed to make the text fit in our constraints lists (this is the de-facto exit condition of our implementation).

 ### First Iteration
-We decided to use a highly structured prompt (following ideas taken from meta-prompting prompt engineering techinques) and ask the model to apply chain-of-thought to formulate their response.
+We used a highly structured prompt (following ideas taken from meta-prompting prompt engineering approach) and ask the model to apply chain-of-thought to formulate their response.

-This was found to be a necessity to make the model actually consider all constrainst listed as context.
+Asking for a CoT was found to be a necessity to make the model to orderly consider all constrainst listed.

-Additionally, manual analysis of the model's CoT generated response, gives insights about linguistics elements the model fails to catalogue or understand properly.
+Additionally, manual analysis of the model's CoT, gives insights about linguistics elements the model fails to understand properly.

 ```
 # Task: